 - Taking a challenge-based approach where students, academics and external partners can cooperate in cross-disciplinary teams to tackle the biggest issues facing Europe today.

-For the 2019 call, thirty million euros of European funding is available to six experimental models to test the concept and its transformative potential.
+For the 2019 call, sixty million euros of European funding is available to twelve experimental models to test the concept and its transformative potential.
 Applications are now open through the 2019 Erasmus+ call.

 More information on how to apply can be found on the Education, Audiovisual and Cultural Executive Agency (EACEA) website.